DizNicolasAmor/interviews-practice/DATABASES.md

 1. **One to one:** it means one entity in a table is related to just one entity in another table.
 2. **One to many:** it means one entity in a table is related to one or many entities in another table.
 3. **Many to many:** it means multiple entities in a table can be associated with more than one entity in another table.

+### 14. What is database normalization?

+complete

+### 15. How would you optimize a slow-performing SQL query?

+complete

+### 16. What are the differences between a clustered and a non-clustered index?

+complete

+### 17. What's the purpose of the GROUP BY clause in SQL?

+complete

+### 18. How does the concept of a view work in databases?

+complete

+### 19. What is database denormalization?

+complete

+### 21. What are triggers in databases, and when would you use them?

+complete

+### 22. How do you handle concurrency issues in a database?

+complete